• Skip to primary navigation

 Instructions

-• Thaw the spinach. (you can microwave for 10-20 sec) Add in the bowl eggs and half of the milk.
+• Thaw the spinach. (you can microwave for 10-20 sec).
+Mix in eggs and half of the milk.

-• Mix flour, salt, and sugar in a big bowl.
+• Mix flour, salt, and sugar.
 Add the dry ingredients with the wet, mix, and add also rest of the milk.

 • Let the batter rest for 10-30 minutes.